Office Space: Australia builds skyscrapers for a workforce stuck at home

 Since February, some of the biggest stock declines are landlords of brick-and-mortar retailers as lockdowns halted physical commerce.

-Shares of mall giants Scentre Group and Vicinity Centres are down about 44%, while office landlords like Dexus and GPT Group are down closer to 30%.
+Shares of mall giants Scentre Group (SCG.AX) and Vicinity Centres (VCX.AX) are down about 44%, while office landlords like Dexus and GPT Group (GPT.AX) are down closer to 30%.
 The broader market is off by 16%.

 But investors now fear the office sell-off will last longer as many employees adapt to, and enjoy, working from home.